Why Teach Folk Songs? – Resources, How-to, and More

 That all changed a year or so ago.
 I started to really get into the history and context behind folk songs and made sure to do some research whenever I taught a new song so that I could add little tidbits of information or fun facts.
 I was able to tell my students the reasons for those funny word combinations and archaic vocabulary.
+I started to ask myself questions like “would a student know what this means?” and those questions began to drive my lesson plans.
 With a little research I could explain what it meant when the song talked about a specific place or situation.
+Students began to ask more questions and we really started to authentically connect what we were learning in class to history and other cultures.

 Conversations with kids about folk songs are important.
 Often in reflection about my own teaching I think that I don’t do enough to help students “understand the relationships between Music, the other Arts, and disciplines outside the Arts,” or to help them understand “music in relation to history and culture” (two of the “old” National Standards for Music Education).
 Folk songs give us an easy medium to make those connections in a quick and tangible way.
 When I started talking with my kiddos about folk song history and context I was able in just a few minutes to give them a backstory that was interesting and shed light on why we sang what we did.
 They understood who this person was and it made the song more real and the game more interesting.
 Since then I’ve started to have similar conversations with all of my students any time we teach a new folk song.
 I try and give a little context and shed some light on the people, places, and things behind the new folk song.
 Let me tell you, my students are way more engaged in the learning and they remember the song so much better.

-Weird Words - What is a Paw Paw?
+Weird Words and Expanding Vocabulary – What is a Paw Paw?

-So I went online, did some research, downloaded some photos, and came back to the class with this little 2 minute presentation.
+So I went online, did some research, downloaded photos, and came back to the class with this little 2 minute presentation.
 I talked about where the song came from and when it was first written down.
-We talked about the Appalachian Mountains because at this time I taught in Kansas and the kids there knew very little about the Appalachians.
+We discussed the location of the Appalachian Mountains because at this point I taught in Kansas and the kids there knew very little about the Appalachians.
 Finally I showed them this slide about Paw paws and told them a little about the fruits.
 They were AMAZED!
-Soon "picken up paw paws" to put in your pocket made much more sense to students.
+Soon “pickin up paw paws” to put in your pocket made much more sense to students.
 The game was changed, the song seemed brand new, and my kids had learned so much more!